 Removing certain foods from your child’s diet if they are causing the diarrhea.
 Your child may need to avoid dairy products and foods high in fat or sugar until the diarrhea has passed.
 However, most children can eat a regular diet, which will actually help them recover more quickly.

-Has fever or diarrhea that lasts longer than 3 days.
+Has diarrhea that lasts longer than 3 days.

 Is unable to keep down any food or water.